 Cheryl’s work is currently on display and for sale at the Hocking Hills Winery.
+Her work was featured at the Hocking Hills Tourism Center in Logan in May of 2018 and will be featured there in April of 2019.
 Her photograph entitled “Morning Catch on the Scioto River” was selected for the Fine Arts Exhibition at the 2018 Ohio State Fair.
-Her piece entitled “Foggy Sunrise at Kessler Swamp State Nature Preserve” has been selected for the 2018 – 2019 Woman of Appalachia Art Exhibition.
+Her piece entitled “Foggy Sunrise at Kessler Swamp State Nature Preserve” was selected for the 2018 – 2019 Woman of Appalachia Art Exhibition.
 She exhibited her work in the gallery spaces of sparkspace in the Arena District in Columbus, Ohio from December 2016 – May 2017.
 She has participated in numerous exhibitions of the Mount Pleasant Photography Club, including the Lancaster Festival Art Walk (2014-2016).
 She showed her work at the nature photography exhibit “Walk a New Path” as a member of the PreservArt Ohio group (2016).
-She participated in the Women at Work show at the Bowen House in Logan, Ohio.
-(2016, 2018).
+She participated in the Women at Work show at the Bowen House in Logan, Ohio (2016, 2018) and will participate in 2019.
 Her work has been featured on the Gallery Wall of the Hide-A-Way Hills Lodge and on the cover of the Hide-A-Way Hills Directory.
 She has participated in various arts and craft shows, including the Hide-A-Way Hills Garden Arts and Crafts Fest (2014-2018).

 Photographs by Julia Burnside Photography (2), Donna Menigat (3,4,5) and Leslie Dye of Elegant Elle Photography and Design (1,6,7)